Office of the Legal Costs Adjudicators

 How to apply

-Before seeking to have any aspect of a bill of costs adjudicated, a person must first attempt to agree the Bill of Costs.
+Before seeking to have any aspect of a Bill of Costs adjudicated, you must first attempt to agree the Bill of Costs.

-If your solicitor does not set the matter down for adjudication, you can set the matter down yourself by completing and lodging the Notice of Application for Adjudication of Costs form (in duplicate form) and lodging the Bill of Costs and all supporting documentation with the Office of the Legal Costs Adjudicators.
+If your solicitor does not set the matter down for adjudication, you can do so yourself by completing and lodging the Notice of Application for Adjudication of Costs form (in duplicate form) and lodging the Bill of Costs and all supporting documentation with the Office of the Legal Costs Adjudicators.
 The Office of the Legal Costs Adjudicators will then inform you when you should be in attendance for the hearing.